komura92/todo-app/README.md

 #
 ## Practical usage of project
-Except that every programmer loves - a good copy-paste source it's also a good opportunity to try development in some existing project.
+Except that every programmer loves - a good copy-paste source it's also a good opportunity to try development in some existing project or to work with docker/kubernetes.
 Try to change something! :)

 I used this project for comparing a cost difference between cases when we are using Java 11 or Java 21 version, including docker aspects.
 If you are interested in that research result please read article below.